jubianchi/phpswitch/README.md

 ### Switch PHP version

 When enabled, phpswitch will override the default ```php``` command.
-You will htne be able to switch version using :
+You will then be able to switch version using :

 ```shell
 $ php switch php-5.4.8